xlnsresearch/xlns/docs/source/xlnstorch/api/xlnstorch.rst

     is independent of base.
 It is defined to be :math:`\left( 0 \ll 1 \right) \mid 0 = 0`.

+.. data:: LNS_ONE_FP

+    A float64 scalar tensor sharing the same memory as LNS_ONE.

 .. data:: LNS_NEG_ONE

     An int64 scalar tensor representing one in the LNS.
 For any LNS base :math:`B`, we have :math:`\log_B(1) = 0`, so this value is independent of base.
 It is defined to be :math:`\left( 0 \ll 1 \right) \mid 1 = 1`.

+.. data:: LNS_NEG_ONE_FP

+    A float64 scalar tensor sharing the same memory as LNS_NEG_ONE.

 .. data:: CSRC_AVAILABLE